The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 We are living in a dangerous combination of Physical Tamas (sedentary bodies) and Mental Rajas (anxious minds).

-The result is a total collapse of Satva.
-The state of healing.
+The result is a total collapse of Satva… the state of healing.

 In this new series, Medicine & Meaning, we will strip away the complexity of these concepts.
-We will explore how moving from Tamas and Rajas toward Satva isn’t just a spiritual goal.
+We will explore how moving from Tamas and Rajas toward Satva is not just a spiritual goal.
 It is a medical necessity for lowering inflammation, regulating hormones, and reclaiming the quality of life we have traded away.

 Welcome to the journey where modern medicine meets ancient wisdom.